luci/luci-py/appengine/swarming/doc/Detailed-Design.md

 The bot selection process is inverted.
 It's the bot that polls for tasks.
 It looks at all the products of all the `dimensions` it has and look at the oldest task with highest priority that has `dimensions` which are also defined on the bot.
+If a task uses OR dimension (e.g. '|' in 'os:Ubuntu-18|Ubuntu-16), then bots having one of the OR'd dimension can poll the task.

 ### Authentication

-   - The Web UI is implemented in Polymer and uses the same API as the client, both are authenticated via OAuth2.
+   - The Web UI is implemented in [lit](https://lit.dev/) and uses the same API as the client, both are authenticated via OAuth2.
    - Bots using the REST APIs can optionally if their IPs are in the allowlist.